 ‘Yes, you reek like a buck!’

 ‘Thank you… You don’t smell so nice either!
-And you can’t shower, so if you don’t watch your tongue I’ll just put you in a washing machine!’
+And you can’t shower, so if you don’t watch your tongue I’ll just stuff you into a washing machine!’

 Peaches doesn’t have time to answer, as the train slows down and they have to jump off.